Jefferson unveils an all-new golf classic aimed at continuing to change the face of the sport

 Between the new wave of top players on the PGA and LIV tours and the sizable investments in broadcasting, advertising, and marketing to a younger generation, golf’s evolution has gained noticeable traction.

 However, the lack of representation is still playing catch-up in the modern game.
-According to Golf Digest, fewer than 1% of Professional Golf Association members are Black.
+According to Golf Digest, fewer than 1% of PGA members are Black.

 The number of PGA members?
 More than 30,000.

-Jefferson partnered with the Advocate Professional Golf Association, which has long promoted getting more diverse faces interested in and falling in love with the sport.
+Jefferson partnered with the Advocate Professional Golf Association, which has long promoted getting more diverse faces interested in the sport.
 It even included a kids’ clinic put on by First Tee of Greater Philadelphia, an organization aimed at using golf as a conduit for empowerment.

-“Jefferson has been committed to making longer-term investments in the community that offer opportunities for people to get exposed to things they normally wouldn’t,” said Nick Ragone, the executive vice president, chief marketing and communications officer for Jefferson Health.
+“Jefferson has been committed to making longer-term investments in the community that offer opportunities for people to get exposed to things they normally wouldn’t,” said Nick Ragone, the executive vice president and chief marketing and communications officer for Jefferson Health.

 » READ MORE: Meet the pioneers looking to ‘make a pathway’ for the St. Joe's women's golf program

-Jefferson’s “investment” raised the attention of Jeff Cunningham, who as a member of Drexel’s golf team set numerous records and became the first Black golfer to advance to the BMW Philadelphia Amateur Championship.
-Cunningham says representation is massive, which is why he planned to not only take part in promoting the initiative but also lend time to the kids’ clinic.
+Jefferson’s “investment” raised the attention of Jeff Cunningham, who, as a member of Drexel’s golf team, set numerous records and became the first Black golfer to advance to the BMW Philadelphia Amateur Championship.
+Cunningham said representation is massive, which is why he planned to not only take part in promoting the initiative but also lend time to the kids’ clinic.

 A native of South Florida, Cunningham said he didn’t even realize that the makeup of the sport could look so diverse until he came to Philadelphia.